davekobrenski/create-directus-docker/README.md

 Adminer (for MySQL): http://localhost:8080
 GraphQL Playground: http://localhost:4000/graphql

+## Seeding MySQL data

+If you want to seed your database with data on first launch, place your .sql file(s) in the "init" directory at the root of this package, BEFORE you run all services.
+MySQL will run any files in this directory the first time it launches.

 ## Starting/stopping with Docker Compose

 To **stop** your running containers, simply run either `npm run stop` or  `docker compose down` from within the project directory.
 All containers will be stopped.